 - Vibrating: If you hear a vibrating sound, tighten the loose nuts or bolts around the track.
-You can also try lubricating the rollers.
+You can also try lubricating or replacing the rollers.

 Inspect your garage door to find out what’s causing the noise.
 Here are some common problems to explain why you might have a noisy garage door:

 - The garage door is old: Garage doors make more noise as they age.
 These sounds are usually due to old rollers that may need extra lubricant.